scrapyspiders/argora/README.md

 - Limit the number of characters per toot
 - Desktop notifications
 - shortcut ctrl+enter/cmd+enter to send a toot without clicking the button
+- Display AR cumulated price and $ equivalent when typing on a form

 ### User incentives